PerfectlyNormal/highcharts-rails/README.markdown

 # Highcharts-Rails

-This gem just includes [Highcharts](http://highcharts.com/) as an asset in the Rails 3.1 asset pipeline.
+This gem just includes [Highcharts](http://highcharts.com/) as an asset in the Rails 3.1 (or newer) asset pipeline.
 Highcharts is not free for commercial use, so make sure you have a [valid license](http://highcharts.com/license) to use Highcharts.

 ## Installation